Paul-E/Pushshift-Importer/readme.md

     cargo run --release -- --comments SOME_PATH/comments --submissions SOME_PATH/submissions SOME_PATH/out.db --subreddit pushshift

-`--subreddit` and `--username` filters can be specified mulitple times, and content will be included if *any* of the filters match.
+`--subreddit` and `--username` filters can be specified multiple times, and content will be included if *any* of the subreddit or username filters match.

+Adding another filter such as `min-score` as below

+    cargo run --release -- --comments SOME_PATH/comments --submissions SOME_PATH/submissions SOME_PATH/out.db --subreddit pushshift --min-score 10

+will restrict the import to the same content as above, with an additional requirement that

-Note that username and subreddit identifiers are case sensitive. ie specifying `--subreddit PushShift` will yield and empty database.
+Note: The username and subreddit identifiers are case sensitive. ie specifying `--subreddit PushShift` will yield and empty database (because the subreddit is names `pushshift`).

 #### Available filters:

-* `subreddit` - Only include comments and submissions from this subreddit.
+* `subreddit` - Include comments and submissions from this subreddit.
 May be specified multiple times, and items will be included if they match any subreddit filter
-* `user` - Only include comments and submissions from this user.
+* `user` - Include comments and submissions from this user.
 May be specified multiple times, and items will be included if they match any user filter
+* `min-score` & `max-score` - Only include content with score equal to or between these values.
+Content without a score is always included
+* `min-datetime` & `max-datetime` - Only include content posted on or between these dates.
+   The date format is `%Y-%m-%d-%H:%M:%S`, eg `2015-09-05-23:56:04`.
+Time is assumed to be UTC.
+To avoid time zone issues, it is probably easiest to add a day on each side of your desired interval.

+The user and subreddit filters are ORed against each other.
+If the content matches *either* the subreddit filter *or* the user filter, the content will be included if the other filter criteria is also satisfied.

 ## Your database
 Once the importer has run and succesfully completed you can run `sqlite3 out.db` to open that db with sqlite.